vii5ard/whitespace/README.md

 # Whitelips IDE

 Whitelips is a development tool for [Whitespace programming language](http://compsoc.dur.ac.uk/whitespace/).
-An online version can be found at http://whitespace.kauaveel.ee.
-This project started as a joke, like the language Itself, and should not be taken too seriously (unless you want to contribute).
+The latest online version can be found at http://vii5ard.github.io/whitespace/ and the old version at http://whitespace.kauaveel.ee.
+This project started as a joke, like the language
+Itself, and should not be taken too seriously (unless you want to contribute).